ciberkleid/cna-demo-setup/cloud-pipelines/README.md

 # Pre-requisites Setup: Spinnaker
 1. Configure Jenkins as a target account within Spinnaker.
     - This is needed so that Spinnaker can create a pipeline trigger based on the build job, and so that it can trigger the stage tests and release tagging jobs
-2. Configure Jenkins as a target account within Spinnaker.
+2. Configure Cloud Foundry as a target account within Spinnaker.
     - This is needed so that Spinnaker can deploy the applications to Cloud Foundry
 3. You will also need to create a pipeline for each app in Spinnaker.
 We will come back to this later in these instructions.